-- 1. All Back to School Paperwork must be submitted before the first day of school and is required for all students. - a.
+- Everything you need to know before school begins is contained in our Summer Communication Email Series sent directly to families and also available on our website, under Summer Parent Communications 2024. - 2.
+All Back to School Paperwork must be submitted before the first day of school and is required for all students. - a.
 Jrk Back to School Paperwork - b.
-K-8 Back to School Paperwork - 2.
-Students must adhere to the CA Immunization requirements at all grade levels and will not be able to attend should immunizations not be up-to date as per those regulations. - 3.
-Elementary and middle school students should provide their own backpack; however, please note that rolling Zuca or Zuca-like backpacks or rolling suitcases will not be allowed. - 4.
+K-8 Back to School Paperwork - 3.
+Students must adhere to the CA Immunization requirements at all grade levels and will not be able to attend should immunizations not be up-to date as per those regulations. - 4.
+Elementary and middle school students should provide their own backpack; however, please note that rolling Zuca or Zuca-like backpacks or rolling suitcases will not be allowed. - 5.
 Student supplies should be purchased and sent with the student on the first day of school. - a.
-Student Supply Lists - 5.
-Review arrival/departure procedures below. - Uniforms should be purchased prior to the first day.
+Student Supply Lists - 6.
+Review arrival/departure procedures below. - 7.
+Uniforms should be purchased prior to the first day.
 Review uniform details below.
-Should delivery of uniforms be delayed, students are permitted to wear plain navy or white polo shirts with khaki or navy bottoms in the interim.
+Should delivery of uniforms be delayed, students are permitted to wear plain navy or white polo shirts with khaki or navy bottoms in the interim. - 8.
+All handbooks, policy forms, and expectation guides, including the technology policy, must be reviewed in full prior to the start of school.
+Families also must attend one parent orientation (in person, virtual, or asynchronous/recorded).